 About the University Women’s Club of Montreal Inc.

-UWCM was founded in 1927 by university graduate women involved in the promotion of quality education for girls and women in Montreal.
-The UWCM Foundation raises funds for scholarships to university and college female students in Montreal and to Indigenous girls and women at all academic levels.
+The UWCM was founded in 1927 by university graduate women involved in the promotion of quality education for girls and women in Montreal.
+The UWCM Foundation offers scholarships to indigenous and non-indigenous girls and women attending university and college in Montreal.

 Thank you for supporting your daughter’s participation.